-- Before a final adoption decree is rendered the only people with access to the adoption records are: the petitioner, the petitioner’s attorney; the pre-placement investigator, and any attorney appointed or retained by the minor being adopted.
+- Before a final adoption decree is rendered the only people with access to the adoption records are the petitioner, the petitioner’s attorney, the pre-placement investigator, and any attorney appointed or retained by the minor being adopted.
 No other person has access to the adoption records unless they obtain a court order after showing good cause to allow them to inspect the records.

-- All adoption hearings are confidential and held in closed court open only to the interested parties and their counsel, except with leave of the court.
+- All adoption hearings are confidential and held in a closed court open only to the interested parties and their counsel, except with leave of the court.

 - After the final decree of adoption is entered all documents pertaining to the adoption are sealed and identifying information cannot be obtained by anyone except the adoptee under limited circumstances. (see below)